-Mr. Heiss may be contacted via phone at 520-432-5301 extension 202.
+Mr. Heiss may be contacted via phone at 520-432-5301 Extension 202.
 He may be contacted by email at rheiss@seago.org.
 He may be contacted by mail or in person at 1403 W. Highway 92, Bisbee, Arizona 85603.

-The day to day administration of the program lies with the SEAGO Transportation Program Manager, which includes, but is not limited to; activity such as reporting, data collection, technical assistance, and training.
+The day to day administration of the program lies with the SEAGO Transportation Program Administrator, which includes, but is not limited to; activity such as reporting, data collection, technical assistance, and training.
 The position has responsibility for preparing required reports regarding Title VI compliance.
 This position is also responsible for overseeing the implementation of SEAGO's Limited English Proficiency Plan.
-Chris Vertrees is the Transportation Program Manager.
+James Russell is the Transportation Program Administrator.

-Mr. Vertrees may be contacted via phone at 520-432-5301 extension 209.
-He may be contacted by email at cdvertrees@seago.org.
+Mr. Russell may be contacted via phone at 520-432-5301 extension 209.
+He may be contacted by email at jrussell@seago.org.
 He may be contacted by mail or in person at 1403 W. Highway 92, Bisbee, Arizona 85603.

-The SEAGO Grants Coordinator is also our Title VI Coordinator.
+The SEAGO Training Coordinator is also our Title VI Coordinator.
 The Title VI Coordinator has the delegated authority to have a direct line of communication to the SEAGO Executive Director involving all Title VI matters.
 The Title VI Coordinator is charged with ensuring that notices of opportunities for public involvement are directed to Title VI protected populations through agencies most likely to serve such populations.
-The Title VI Coordinator is also responsible for coordinating Title VI training for SEAGO staff and collecting statistical data (race, color, sex, national origin and low-income status) of participants in and beneficiaries of SEAGO Transportation programs John Merideth is SEAGO's Title VI Coordinator.
+The Title VI Coordinator is also responsible for coordinating Title VI training for SEAGO staff and collecting statistical data (race, color, sex, national origin and low-income status) of participants in and beneficiaries of SEAGO Transportation programs.
+Jessica Urrea is SEAGO's Title VI Coordinator.

-Mr. Merideth may be contacted via phone at 520-432-5301 extension 207.
-He may be contacted by email at jmerideth@seago.org.
-He may be contacted by mail or in person at 1403 W. Highway 92, Bisbee, Arizona 85603.
+Ms. Urrea may be contacted via phone at 520-432-5301 extension 215.
+She may be contacted by email at jurrea@seago.org. or by mail or appointment at 1403 W. Highway 92, Bisbee, Arizona 85603.